 So it comes down to what "reasonable precautions" are - at the moment, legally, this just means condoms.
 But around the world, more and more courts are starting to see that an undetectable viral load effectively means that the virus is “untransmittable” and that prosecutions for non-disclosure are unjustly criminalising people living with HIV.

 Judges have looked at research such as the Opposites Attract Study (which included more than 17,000 cases of anal sex without a condom) and the PARTNER trial (which had 22,000 cases) to see that there have been no reported cases of HIV transmission where the partner living with HIV had an undetectable viral load.

-In Chicago last year, personal trainer Jimmy Amutavi had charges of the criminal transmission of HIV dropped after prosecutors researched the effects of his suppressed viral load.
+In Chicago in 2018, personal trainer Jimmy Amutavi had charges of the criminal transmission of HIV dropped after prosecutors researched the effects of his suppressed viral load.
 His attorney said:

 "It is clear that my client did everything possible to prevent transmission of HIV by taking antiretroviral meds, and I am tired and angered that I must continue to defend people who are publicly prosecuted for merely having a manageable disease.
 You simply cannot have the criminal intent to transmit disease when that disease cannot be transmitted."

-And in Germany last year, a man was cleared of attempted grievous bodily harm after a judge heard the man’s doctor could prove he was unable to transmit when he had condomless sex with two colleagues.
-A similar ruling happened in Sweden this year, and the Swedish Federation for Lesbian, Gay, Bisexual and transgender Rights and HIV Sweden, expressed their joy in a joint statement:
+And in Germany, a man was cleared of attempted grievous bodily harm after a judge heard the man’s doctor could prove he was unable to transmit when he had condomless sex with two colleagues.
+A similar ruling happened in Sweden in 2019, and the Swedish Federation for Lesbian, Gay, Bisexual and transgender Rights and HIV Sweden, expressed their joy in a joint statement: